How to Calculate Shipping Costs for Your Online Store

 Easy

-It’s a competitive market, so you need to strike the right balance between what’s beneficial for your store and for your customers.
+But don’t panic – this article will show you how to calculate shipping costs that strike the right balance between what’s doable for your store and what satisfies your customers.

 How to Calculate Shipping for Your Online Store

-If you charge too much, you’ll drive customers away, but if you offer it for free before your business is sustainable, your margins will drop.
+If you charge too much, you’ll drive customers away, but if you offer shipping for free before your business is sustainable, your margins will drop.

 For example, print on demand supplier Printify determines shipping costs based on the product type.
 Shopify Shipping, in-built software for Shopify members, offers discounted shipping rates via popular carrier services.